lbarnes86/tesla-clone/README.md

 ## Usage

->FThis project is a clone of Tesla's website.
+>This project is a clone of Tesla's website.
 This project was created using React.

 ## Dependencies